Ashraf1625/audio-summarizer/README.md

 Built with [Streamlit](https://streamlit.io/), this app is ideal for turning meetings, interviews, lectures, and other voice recordings into readable summaries in just a few clicks.

+> You Can Use the App from [Here](https://audio-summarizer-uskuuzavhnbh8fft4gpuuf.streamlit.app/)

 ## 🧠 Key Features

 - 🎙️ Upload audio files in `.wav` or `.mp3` format